romankuchin/ica0002-2023/13-haproxy/README.md

 If you see these log lines on keepalived restart - please take your time and fix the issue.

-Add authentication to keepalived messsages to avoid any interaction with other students keeaplived.
+Add authentication to keepalived messsages to avoid any interaction with other students keepalived.

 That's one of the 2 roles, where IPs are allowed in configuration.
 Another role is `bind`.